Apostolique/apos-docs/docs/getting-started.md

 `social` links are shown at the bottom, the svg is required and the title is used for screen readers or terminal browsers.

-Find svg icons from <https://heroicons.com/>.
+For the links, find svg icons from <https://heroicons.com/>.
 Pick the *medium* version of your chosen icon.
 Only include the path part of the svg.

+For the social links, find svg icons from <https://simpleicons.org/>.

 ## Pipeline